CLI Tool Reference¶

 send-cmd-mit¶

-Send MIT control mode command to motor.
-Loops continuously until Ctrl+C. See Motor Control Modes for details on MIT mode.
+Send MIT mode command to motor.
+Loops continuously until Ctrl+C. See Motor Control Modes for control mode details.

 Options: